-For many of us in this work, rest and joy are often the first things to go.
+For many of us doing social change work, rest and joy are often the first things to go.
+We carry communities, deadlines, responsibilities, grief, vision, and the daily weight of showing up inside systems that ask so much of us.

-The Rest In is a healing-centered gathering for Black and Brown leaders, organizers, advocates, and caregivers across the social change ecosystem.
-Rooted in a healing justice approach and grounded in the spirit of Ubuntu—I am because we are—this space is designed for people who are consistently showing up for others while also carrying the demands of work, community, and personal life.
+The Rest In is a healing-centered gathering for Black and Brown leaders, organizers, advocates, caregivers, healers, educators, and community-based practitioners across the social change ecosystem.
+Rooted in healing justice and grounded in the spirit of Ubuntu, this space is designed for people who are used to holding a lot.

 Time: 11:00 AM – 4:00 PM

-Arrive + exhale → Opening + intention → Nourishment + connection → Open mic + poetry → Drumming circle → Rest + restoration → Closing Ubuntu circle
+Arrive + exhale → Opening + intention → Nourishment + connection → Community truth telling & witnessing + poetry → Drumming circle → Rest + restoration → Closing Ubuntu circle

 The Rest In is designed as a flow of grounding, expression, restoration, and joy.
 Each part of the day invites you to slow down, reconnect, and be in community.